-To earn a diploma from SPCPA, students must also earn passing credit (D- or above) in all 5 Arts credits per year enrolled (adjusted for students during the 20-21 school year).
+To earn a diploma from SPCPA, students must also earn passing credit (D- or above) in all 5 Arts credits per year enrolled.
 If enrolled all four years, our students enter college or conservatory with 20 Arts credits and a wealth of training and experience.